RickCarlino/obsidian-notes/public-obsidian-notes/Korean Language/Study Plans.md

 #### Looking at 2024 Goals

-# Stopped at September 1st
+# Stopped at October 1st
 #### Continuing Korean Studies
 Write a paragraph in Korean about all my Korean language studies.
 ### Big Events